 - Backpacks fit securely on your back – shoulder bags tend to swing a lot, can smack other visitors as you pass them, and, for me, fall off my shoulder on a consistent basis.
 If you plan on spending most of the day in the parks this can become very annoying.

-- Backpacks are roomy – Of all the bags that are common at the parks, backpacks can hold to most amount of things.
-This is helpful for families with a lot of children and need the space for each of their needs.
+- Backpacks are roomy – Of all the bags that are common at the parks, backpacks can hold the most amount of things.
+This is helpful for families with a lot of children and needs the space for each of their needs.

 - Backpacks usually have multiple compartments – it’s easy to separate items by need or size.
 I hate having to dig through my bag for something tiny that falls to the bottom.

 So would you agree that backpacks are best, right?
 My thought on this is that if you are going to go to the trouble to bring a bag anyway, you might as well choose a bag that will hold a lot and is easy to use.

 The Best Backpack For Disney World Review

-Now we have to choose the best backpack for Disney World.
+Now we have to choose the best backpack/bag for Disney World.
 There are TONS of options out there, but I’ve narrowed the field down to my top 5 favorite backpacks.
 You can find all of these online on Amazon.

 These backpacks have been around FOREVER!
 For good reason, too!
 I know it claims to be for students, but anybody can use this!
 There are 2 large compartments and 2 small front zippered pockets.
 The back compartment is padded which is great if you need to carry any electronics or breakable items.
 The shoulder straps are in an S curved shape, making them ergonomic and more comfortable than straight straps.
 There’s even a mesh side pocket for carrying water bottles.
 Moderately priced, this bag would be great for the everyday theme park goer and there are over 40 different designs to choose from!